 2 Support for businesses that pay business rates

-The government will introduce a business rates retail holiday for retail, hospitality and leisure businesses in England for the 2020 to 2021 tax year.
+The government has introduced a business rates retail holiday for retail, hospitality and leisure businesses in England for the 2020 to 2021 tax year.

 Businesses that received the retail discount in the 2019 to 2020 tax year will be rebilled by their local authority as soon as possible.